 Selected to the list of Top 100 New Jersey Super Lawyers (Thomson Reuters), 2013-2014

-Chosen for inclusion in the Chambers USA Legal Directory as a leading litigation attorney, 2006-2016
+Chosen for inclusion in the Chambers USA Legal Directory as a leading litigation and franchising attorney, 2006-2017

 Recognized as a leading litigation practitioner in Benchmark: Litigation, the Definitive Guide to America's Leading Litigation Firms and Attorneys, 2009